 The political theorist Achille Mbembe, from the University of the Witswatersrand in Johannesburg, describes South Africa

-The struggle against the ongoing marginalization of students and the exploitation of workers at one of South Africa’s historically black universities.
+The struggle against the marginalization of students and the exploitation of workers at a historically black university in South Africa.

 Africa is a Radio show for October 2015.
 Sean and Elliot are on a break from

 No victory was achieved for the #Feesmustfall campaign last Friday.
 Let’s be clear about that.
 No fees have

 The 11-minute film lets mostly women students from Rhodes University, articulate for themselves what is going on in this moment

-The fearlessness with which South African students confront their society's contradictions, facing head-on violence reminiscent of a bygone era, is sparking the idea that much more than fees may fall.
+The fearlessness with which South African students confront their society's contradictions, suggests much more than fees may fall.